Welcome from the Head of School

 Economics affects each and every one of us, regardless of where we live or what we do.
 Concerned with how we use our resources, trade internationally, manage our economic growth and thrive as a society, economists analyse a wide variety of issues.
 They question the male/female pay gap; identify how government policies affect us; ask why some countries grow faster than others; and examine the everyday choices we make.
 That is why we are passionate about the subject.

 As one of the UK's largest economics departments, we offer broad programmes of study, combining all of the core analytical and quantitative techniques required by modern economics graduates.
 We aim to provide a stimulating environment for learning, without losing the friendly and informal atmosphere for which Nottingham is renowned.
-We are proud to attract some of the best students that the UK and wider world has to offer, and are committed to presenting them with a wide range of specialist and applied options across all areas of economics.

 Our academics are experts in their respective fields and have considerable research and policy experience.
 Our research is incredibly important to us and underpins everything we do.
-It's recognised on an international scale: our seven research centres are currently conducting influential studies across the discipline, with hubs in China and Malaysia, and having an impact on the decisions of policy makers around the world.
+It's recognised on an international scale; our seven research centres are currently conducting influential studies across the discipline, with hubs in China and Malaysia, and having an impact on the decisions of policy makers around the world.

-The Nottingham Centre for Research on Globalisation and Economic Policy for example, is one of the largest of its kind in the world - its academics are devoted to analysing the impact of globalisation and economic policy and advise the Treasury, World Bank and World Trade Organisation.
+The Nottingham Centre for Research on Globalisation and Economic Policy for example, is one of the largest of its kind in the world - its academics are devoted to analysing the impact of globalisation and economic policy and advise the Treasury, World Bank and World Trade Organization.

 Please do take the time to explore our website, read about our research projects, take a look at some student profiles, and get a feel for what you could achieve on one of our courses.